Approximation in K-theory for Waldhausen Quasicategories: Introduction

-Simplicial categories, on the other hand, are another model for $\infty$-categories.
+Simplicial categories, on the other hand, are another model for $\infty$-categories, and recent $K$-theory literature contains some related Approximation results concerning Dwyer-Kan hammock localizations of classical Waldhausen categories.
 To\"en--Vezzosi \cite{ToenVezzosi} observed already in 2004 that the $K$-theory of a ``good'' category with fibrations and weak equivalences is an invariant of the underlying $\infty$-category, namely of its Dwyer--Kan hammock localization, despite the fact that the $K$-theory cannot be reconstructed from the triangulated homotopy category, as proved by Neeman \cite{NeemanInventiones}.
-Equivalence of localizations is in fact closely correlated to approximation: Blumberg-Mandell \cite[Theorem 1.5]{BlumbergMandellAbstHomTheory} prove that equivalence of Dwyer--Kan localizations follows from Waldhausen's approximation axioms and Cisinski \cite{CisinskiInvarianceOfK-Theory} proves that this is actually an ``if and only if'' statement (see Theorems 2.9 and 3.25, Proposition 4.5, and Scholie 4.15, all in \cite{CisinskiInvarianceOfK-Theory}).
+Equivalence of localizations is in fact closely correlated to Approximation.
+Blumberg-Mandell \cite[Theorems~1.5 and 1.4]{BlumbergMandellAbstHomTheory} proved that equivalence of Dwyer--Kan localizations follows from Waldhausen's Approximation axioms when $\cala$ and $\calb$ satisfy 3-for-2 and factorization, see Section~\ref{subsec:ComparisonWithOtherAuthors} of the present paper.
+Cisinski \cite{CisinskiInvarianceOfK-Theory} proved that this is actually an ``if and only if'' statement (see Theorems 2.9 and 3.25, Proposition 4.5, and Scholie 4.15, all in \cite{CisinskiInvarianceOfK-Theory}).

 Assuming Dwyer-Kan equivalence of Dwyer-Kan localizations of weak cofibration subcategories, and a few other hypotheses, a consequence of \cite{BlumbergMandellAbstHomTheory} is a stable equivalence of $K$-theory spectra, see Remark~\ref{rem:BlumbergMandell_DKequiv_of_weak_cof_cats} for details.
 The present article remains entirely in the world of Waldhausen quasicategories.